 - Student Loan Forgiveness: The County currently qualifies as an eligible employer for the federal Public Service Loan Forgiveness program.
 For more information you are encouraged to speak with your student loan servicer or visit: http://studentaid.ed.gov/repay-loans/forgiveness-cancellation.

-DEPARTMENT/AGENCY: Ventura County Animal Services (VCAS) Manager - Veterinary Services is a Management classification and is not eligible for overtime compensation.
-Incumbents in this classification are eligible for benefits at the MB4 level.
-The eligible list established from this recruitment may be used to fill current and future Regular (including Temporary and Fixed-term), Intermittent, and Extra-help vacancies for this position only, which is a Regular position.
-TENTATIVE SCHEDULE OPENING DATE: August 13, 2021 CLOSING DATE: Continuous and may close at any time; therefore, the schedule for the remainder of the process will depend upon when we receive a sufficient number of qualified applications to meet business needs.
+DEPARTMENT/AGENCY: Ventura County Animal Services (VCAS) Veterinarian is a Management classification and is not eligible for overtime compensation.
+Incumbents in this classification are eligible for benefits at the MB3 level.
+The eligible list established from this recruitment may be used to fill current and future Regular (including Temporary and Fixed-term), Intermittent, and Extra-help vacancies within Animal Services.
+There is currently one (1) Regular vacancy.
+TENTATIVE SCHEDULE OPENING DATE: February 7, 2022 CLOSING DATE: Continuous and may close at any time; therefore, the schedule for the remainder of the process will depend upon when we receive a sufficient number of qualified applications to meet business needs.

 EXAMPLES OF DUTIES